solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 {
     //msg.userdata is a network protocol defined fixed size that is an input from the user via the transaction tx->favorite = tx->msg.userdata[0];
-    collect(&tx->hdr);
+    //collect marks this transaction as accepted into the contract, if this is never called, the transaction is dropped collect(&tx->hdr);
 }
 ```